impactjs/impact/docs/guide/output-formats.md

 1. **Format Selection**
    - Use JSON for programmatic processing
    - Use YAML for human readability
+   - Use `serve` for web application integration
+   - Use `impact` for platform storage and sharing

 2. **File Naming**
    - Include timestamp in filename